 Here I am sitting in a cab in New York City.

-Freshly graduated from the Tom Friedman School of Punditry.
+the Tom Friedman School of Punditry.

 I’m headed uptown to Columbia University where we’ll hold the first-ever American Disruption Summit.
 (You can register to watch for free here.)